Craters of the Moon National Monument and Preserve: Geology

-Kings Bowl Lava Field erupted during a single fissure eruption on the southern part of the Great Rift about 2,250 years ago.
+King's Bowl Lava Field erupted during a single fissure eruption on the southern part of the Great Rift about 2,250 years ago.
 This eruption probably lasted only a few hours to a few days.
 The field preserves explosion pits, lava lakes, squeeze-ups, basalt mounds, and an ash blanket.
-The Wapi Lava Field probably formed from a fissure eruption at the same time as the Kings Bowl eruption.
+The Wapi Lava Field probably formed from a fissure eruption at the same time as the King's Bowl eruption.
 More prolonged activity over a period of months to a few years led to the formation of low shield volcanoes in the Wapi field.
-The Bear Trap lava tube, between the Craters of the Moon and the Wapi lava fields, is a cave system more than 15 mi long.
+The Bear Trap Cave lava tube, between the Craters of the Moon and the Wapi lava fields, is a cave system more than 15 mi long.
 The lava tube is remarkable for its length and for the number of well-preserved lava cave features, such as lava stalactites and curbs, the latter marking high stands of the flowing lava frozen on the lava tube walls.
-The lava tubes and pit craters of the monument are known for their unusual preservation of winter ice and snow into the hot summer months, due to shielding from the sun and the insulating properties of basalt.
+The lava tubes and pit craters of the park are known for their preservation of winter ice and snow into the hot summer months due to shielding from the sun and the insulating properties of basalt.

 A typical eruption along the Great Rift and similar basaltic rift systems starts with a curtain of very fluid lava shooting up to 1000 ft high along a segment of the rift up to 1 mi long.
-As the eruption continues, pressure and heat decrease and the chemistry of the lava becomes slightly more silica rich.
+As the eruption continues, pressure and heat decrease, and the chemistry of the lava becomes slightly more silica-rich.
 The curtain of lava responds by breaking apart into separate vents.
-Various types of volcanoes may form at these vents: gas-rich pulverized lava creates cinder cones (such as Inferno Cone – stop 4), and pasty lava blobs form spatter cones (such as Spatter Cones – stop 5).
-Later stages of an eruption push lava streams out through the side or base of cinder cones, which usually ends the life of the cinder cone (North Crater, Watchmen, and Sheep Trail Butte are notable exceptions).
-This will sometimes breach part of the cone and carry it away as large and craggy blocks of cinder (as seen at North Crater Flow – stop 2 – and Devils Orchard – stop 3).
-Solid crust forms over lava streams, and lava tubes (a type of cave) are created when lava vacates its course (examples can be seen at the Cave Area – stop 7).
+Various types of volcanoes may form at these vents: gas-rich, pulverized lava creates cinder cones, and pasty lava blobs form spatter cones.
+Later stages of an eruption push lava streams out through the side or base of cinder cones, which usually ends the life of the cinder cone (North Crater, Watchman, and the Sheep Trail Buttes are notable exceptions).
+This will sometimes breach part of the cone and carry it away as large and craggy blocks of cinder.
+Solid crust forms over lava streams and lava tubes are created when lava vacates its course.

 Geologists feared that a large earthquake that shook Borah Peak, Idaho's tallest mountain, in 1983 would restart volcanic activity at Craters of the Moon, though this proved not to be the case.
-Geologists predict that the area will experience its next eruption some time in the next 900 years with the most likely period in the next 100 years.
+Geologists predict that the area will experience its next eruption sometime in the next 900 years, with activity most likely to occur within the next 100 years.